zakariasaoud/tickets-management/README.md

 ### 📊 Running Tests with Coverage

 The current test coverage is 90%.
+Click below to view the test coverage screenshot for the project:

 <details>
 <summary>🧪 Test Coverage Screenshot</summary>